agraham/PRISM_rtd/docs/teamlead.rst

 3. Edit, save, upload GPX file
 -------------------------------

-The **.GPX** file from your GPS or GPS app will be used in two locations: one it will be uploaded and associated with the Survey, allowing others to download the file if necessary; two it will added as the geometry (after decreasing the file size) for the Survey so others can quickly see the area surveyed on the Survey report.
+The **.GPX** file from your GPS or GPS app will be used in two locations: one it will be uploaded as a Media Resource and associated with the Survey, allowing others to download the file if necessary; two it will added as the geometry (after decreasing the file size) for the Survey so others can quickly see the area surveyed on the Survey report.

 **3a - Edit and upload GPX file as a Media Resource**